 The Park Slope Civic Council nurtures, defends, celebrates, and invigorates this community we call home.

 All these efforts are entirely volunteer driven, from the grassroots up.
 If there’s a project you’d like to help out on – or a project you’d like to see us take up – join the Civic Council today and let’s make it happen!
-We’ve been around a long time — since 1896 — and we are making this a civic organization for the 21st century, reaching out to the whole community to give shape to its dreams and its great potential.
+We’ve been around a long time, but we are as vibrant as ever, always re-tooling our civic organization to address present and future needs, reaching out to the whole community to give shape to its dreams and its great potential.